Weight lifting reps, what are they?

-These figures are for guys and gals and yes, I highly encourage all you gals to get out there and try your best.
-The best muscle building routines will center around 8 to 12 reps per exercise.
+These figures are for guys as well as the gals and, I highly encourage all you gals to get out there and try your best.
+The best muscle shaping and toning routines will center around 8 to 12 reps per exercise.

 weight lifting reps can also vary within certain muscle groups, as some muscle groups tend to respond to different rep ranges, such as...

-If you’re just after conditioning or general maintenance, your rep range should be in the neighborhood of 12 to 15 reps or until gravity forces you to fail.
+If you’re just after conditioning or general maintenance, your rep range should be in the neighborhood of 12 to 15 reps.

-For more advanced or senior intermediates meaning: you have a year and a half to two years of serious weight training to your name.
-Especially: if you are in a mass and/or strength building cycle/phase, 6 to 8 reps is a safe range for building strength, as listed above.
+For more advanced or senior intermediates meaning: a year and a half or more of serious weight training to your name; and are engaged in a mass or strength building cycle/phase, 6 to 8 reps is a safe range for building strength, as listed above.

-With regards to your weight lifting reps, these should be performed close to failure, on most of your sets and should be centered around basic compound exercises preformed reasonably strict.
+Weight lifting reps should be performed close to failure on most of your sets and should be centered around basic compound exercises preformed reasonably strict.

-After 8 to 10 weeks of this type of training the body generally needs a break from the mental and physical stress that the body undergoes at this level.
+After 8 to 10 weeks of this type of training the body generally needs a break from the mental and physical stress it undergoes at this level.

-Scheduling a week or so at this point; after this type of training will help rejuvenate sore, tired and over trained muscles, joints and tendons.
+Scheduling a week or so at this point; after this type of training will help rejuvenate sore, tired or over trained muscles, joints and tendons.

-Well... as with all things these are only guild lines to your success, these are not laws written in stone.
-I encourage you to experiment here and there with your rep ranges slightly and when you find something that works, exploit it.
+Well... as with all things this article is only guide line to training success, these are not laws written in stone.
+I encourage you to experiment here and there with your rep ranges, and when you find something that works, exploit it.

 Understanding weight lifting reps and their set ranges goes a long ways towards trying to understand weight training itself, it is not complicated.
 Quite the contrary, it is actually quite simple.